 My views on which trout is the best fighting trout

 Rainbow trout are powerful fighters

 Rainbow trout are feisty, they fight hard, and go on powerful runs.
 They leap through the air putting on attention grabbing acrobatic displays.
-The fights, short and intense, involve initial bursts of adrenaline fueled action, but all too soon, they lean to their side and accept their fate.
+The fight is short and intense, involving a initial burst of adrenaline fuelled action, but all too soon, they lean to their side accepting their fate.

 Steelhead trout, are the sea run version of rainbows.
 I describe their fight as a turbo charged rainbow.
 They are immensely powerful, and can pull serious string.
-In my experience, they do not jump us much but they fight harder for longer.
-The same applies for the closely related Cherry trout which is found in east Asia.
+In my experience, they do not jump as much but they fight harder for longer.
+The same applies for the closely related Cherry trout which is found in East Asia.

 How hard do Brown Trout fight?